How to Manage Your Home Medicine Cabinet Properly — A Practical Guide

 4. Note What Is Missing

-5. Put It Back Neatly
+5. Put Everything Back

 How to Store Medicines Properly